 Robert: “I’m thinkin’ maybe I ought not trust you will leave and never return.”

-Suddenly everything changed.
+And then something happened–everything changed.
 The air grew thick, and something peculiar began to develop in Thomas—a rage, a venom!
 It was unlike any other, as it combined with a surge of adrenaline that made the boy feel fearless.
 Thomas did not care anymore, and so he began to make a contemptuous look towards Robert.
 Then he got sardonic.

-Thomas: “You really FAUS—cinate me Robert.”
+Thomas: “You really FAUS—cinate me, Robert.”

 Robert: “Just shut your mouth boy.”